epicchainlabs/epicchain-trace-visualizer/docs/installation.md

-# Neo-Express Installation
+# EpicChain-Express Installation

-This is the eventual home of docs for installing Neo Express
+This is the eventual home of docs for installing EpicChain Express